 2. Use Ice Packs for Pain Around the Vaginal Area

-Icepacks help reduce the pain around the vagina after childbirth.
+Ice packs help reduce pain around the vagina after childbirth.
 To avoid direct contact with the vagina, wrap the pack in a soft towel.
-This is among the most after normal delivery precautions.
+This is a normal post-delivery precaution.

 3. Use Warm Water to Cleanse Yourself